 Sandbox VR is a futuristic VR experience for groups of up to 6 where you can see and physically interact with everyone inside, just like the real world.
 Inspired by Star Trek’s Holodeck, our exclusive worlds let you feel like you’re living inside a game or movie.

-Address: Tsim Sha Tsui, 4th Floor, Tern Plaza 5 Cameron Rd Tsim Sha Tsui Hong Kong, 2311 9995
+Address: Causeway Bay, 23/F, Soundwill Plaza II, Midtown, 1 Tang Lung Street, Causeway Bay; Tsim Sha Tsui, 4th Floor, Tern Plaza, 5 Cameron Rd, Tsim Sha Tsui

-Located in Dpark in Tseun Wan, VIVELAND is an experiential center in Hong Kong.
+Located in D·PARK in Tseun Wan, VIVELAND is an experiential center in Hong Kong.
 With powerful VR device integration technology and brand new VR experience content, it creates a real interactive environment, guaranteed to stimulate the senses.
 Experiences include, walking the plank, walking amongst dinosaurs, playing archery and baseball to name a few.
-Prices start from $480 for 75 minutes.
+Prices start from $ 480 for 75 minutes.

-Address: D.Park (L2 shop 2008), 398 Castle Peak Road, Tsuen Wan, [email protected]
+Address: D·PARK (L2 shop 2008), 398 Castle Peak Road, Tsuen Wan

-18 Challenge Karting
+18 Challenge Karting – Go Kart and Car Racing

 Head on over to Hong Kong’s largest indoor go-karting venue, located in Ho Man Tin.
 18 Challenge Karting spans across 50,000 square feet with an Formula Circuit adult race track, a child-friendly track with mini electric ride-on cars (2-4 years) or drift karts (5-12 years).
 They also have a themed restaurant, party room, and several F1 simulation games, and more.
 Check out their Facebook page for more information and pricing.